top of page

 Proper weight gives you more control in the water.
 You should not use more than you need.

-• If you have too much weight you will be overweighted and it will drag your lower body down.
-More air will have to be added to the BCD to compensate and you will move less efficiently through the water
+• If you have too much weight, you will be overweighted, dragging your lower body down.
+More air must be added to the BCD to compensate, and you will move less efficiently through the water.

-• Underweighted and you will be swimming in a downward position as you will be constantly trying to compensate physically.
+• Underweighted, you will be swimming in a downward position as you constantly try to compensate physically.

 REACTIVATE